 You may request to receive transaction confirmation notices directly from the broker-dealer executing the transactions in your account.
 You should also verify that your broker-dealer, bank or other qualified third party custodian (where your account is maintained, referred to hereinafter as your custodian) is providing statements to you no less than quarterly as such reports are the official books and records for your account and should be reviewed carefully.
 It is your responsibility to confirm the delivery frequency of account statements directly with your custodian.
 KCM receives a duplicate copy of the custodian statements sent to clients.
 This duplicate copy is used to conduct reconciliation for trading, cash flows, fees, security positions and other changes.
-We encourage you to compare the information included with our account statements to the information reflected in the statements you receive directly from your custodian.
-Our statements may vary from custodial statements based on accounting procedures, reporting dates, or valuation methodologies of certain securities and are not intended to replace the custodial account statements as records for official or tax reporting purposes.
+We encourage you to compare the information included with our account statements to the information reflected in the statements based on accounting procedures, reporting dates, or valuation methodologies of certain securities and are not intended to replace the custodial account statements as records for official or tax reporting purposes.
 Your custodian is required to maintain important tax information, report such information to the IRS, and should be consulted to obtain account tax records.
 Please consult with your tax advisor to interpret and use the information contained in any report received from either your custodian or us; we do not provide tax advice.